Summary: in this tutorial, you will learn how to use the SQL DATEDIFF()

 Code language: SQL (Structured Query Language) (sql)

-To get the number of month or day, you change the first argument to month or day as shown below:
+To get the difference in month or day between two dates, you can change the first argument to month or day accordingly.
+For example:

 SELECT DATEDIFF(month,'2015-01-01','2018-01-01'),